 Most subjects are taught according to the Main Session calendar.
 Note: Graduate School of Health and Teacher Education courses operate on an different calendar, Calendar B.

-Autumn Calendar B starts earlier in Autumn (i.e. February) and ends the same time as Main Session Autumn.
+Autumn Calendar B starts earlier and ends later than the Main Session calendar.

 Students in these study areas will need to select only Calendar B subjects.
 Students cannot select subjects across both Main Session Calendar and Calendar B.

 Full details of all UTS teaching sessions are available in the Principal Dates section of the UTS: Handbook.

 Key dates for Study Abroad and Exchange students

 Please note the Main Session and Calendar B date differences mentioned above under Academic Year.
 Full details of all UTS teaching sessions are available in the Principal Dates section of the UTS Handbook.